zavaboy/challonge-wp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+Updated a few things for WordPress.org.
+No huge benefit upgrading from 1.0.1.

 = 1.0.1 =
 Fixed API key validation to work with new (mixed-case) API keys.